-Per §228.43(d)(2), candidates must reflect, in writing, on the experience, including those completed in service as a substitute teacher, teacher of record, or educational aide.
-The EPP should encourage candidates to maintain a log of FBE hours completed with the associated written reflections and should have FBE structures and requirements to guide candidates on completing reflections.
-As a best practice, EPPs should require candidates to complete a written reflection per academic day when completing FBEs through service as a substitute teacher, teacher of record, or educational aide.
+REVISED: Per §228.43(d)(2), candidates must reflect, in writing, on the experience, including those completed in service as a substitute teacher, teacher of record, or educational aide.
+The EPP should encourage candidates to maintain a log of FBE hours completed with the associated written reflections and should have FBE structures and requirements to guide candidates on completing both FBEs and the related reflections.